KWARC/GLIF/README.md

 If you would like to have line numbers for editing your code you can use the Juypter shortcut <kbd>Esc</kbd>+<kbd>L</kbd> to enable them.
 Viewing graphs can also be done inline in the notebook by using `view` followed by a graph generating command.
 Typing `clean` removes all `.png`, `.gfo` and `.dot` files.
-Take a look at the exmaple notebook to see how it works.
+Take a look at the example notebook to see how it works.

 This package requires Python 3.